How Bone Marrow and Stem Cells are Collected

 • You will sit in a comfortable chair or bed.

-• A needle connected to thin, flexible tubing will be inserted into a vein in each of your arms.
+• A needle connected to flexible tubing will be inserted into a vein in each of your arms.

 • Blood will be withdrawn from one arm and passed through a machine that separates out the stem cells.